by Jayne Cravens

 developing and transitional countries.

-women is essential to development success and highlight
+that empowering women is essential to development success

-the very particular challenges to women's access to education,
+and highlight the very particular challenges to women's access

 - Virtue